ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

        reasons for failure.
 The results MUST further include the domain name used to complete the SPF check.

+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 26]

+Internet-Draft                  DMARCbis                   November 2021

    5. Conduct Identifier Alignment checks.
-With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in Section 3.
+With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in Section 4.7.
 If one or more of the Authenticated Identifiers align with the RFC5322.From domain, the message is considered to pass the DMARC mechanism check.
 All other conditions (authentication failures, identifier mismatches) are considered to be DMARC mechanism check failures.

    6. Apply policy, if appropriate.
 Emails that fail the DMARC mechanism check are handled in accordance with the discovered